-Email: ginnm@nfc.edu
+Email: rutherforda@nfc.edu (preferred communication method)

-Instructor Response Time for Phone/Email: I will be checking my e-mail and voicemail messages daily and will be responding to your e-mail and voicemail messages as soon as I can within 24 hours unless I direct you otherwise via D2L.
-Phone messages will be automatically sent to the instructor as an e-mail attachment and will be responded to via email.
+Instructor Response Time for Phone/Email: I will be checking my e-mail messages daily and will be responding to your e-mail messages as soon as I can within 24 hours unless I direct you otherwise via D2L.
 Email is the preferred mode of communication.
-Any e-mails received Monday through Thursday after office hours may not be responded to until the following day.
+Any emails received Monday through Thursday after office hours may not be responded to until the following day.
 Any e-mails received on Fridays or during the weekend may not be responded to until the following Monday.
 If you do not receive a response within the allotted time, please send a follow-up email.
 Please make sure you include the course you are inquiring about in the subject line of your e-mail.